sebastianmantsch/IoTBluemixTutorialNode/README.md

 Node-RED instance will store its data.
 If you deploy multiple instances of Node-RED from this repository, they will share the one Cloudant instance.

-Additionally the Watson Internet of Things Platform is added to your application.
+Additionally the Watson Internet of Things Platform is added to your application as service `iot-iotf-service`.
 There you will be able to create a Device Type and add a device which will be connected to the platform.

 Node-RED includes a simple default flow which we customize to work with the configured IoT Device.